 Having been rather busy lately, this day felt like my birthday from the beginning.
 As dorky as it sounds, it’s true – I even had a hard time falling asleep the night before.
 Yeah, a nerd excited about a learning opportunity.
 An image comes to my mind… the image of Neo sitting with a cable plugged into his brain and the look on his face as he just experienced a download of kung-fu knowledge straight to the brain (hope I get to experience that one day btw.
 An advanced thank you goes out to Google Labs).

-I lived in the US for 13 years, and moving back to Serbia was as much of a culture shock as it was for me to arrive in US when I was 17.
-Having truly grown up “on the other side of the pond” (as locals say), especially in professional sense of that word, I realized how backward management is in most companies.
-I interviewed at most of them and got the picture quickly.
+I lived in the US for 13 years, and moving back to Serbia was as much of a culture shock as it was for me to arrive in the US when I was 17.
+Having truly grown up “on the other side of the pond” (as locals say), especially in the professional sense of that word, I realized how backward management is in most companies.
+I interviewed most of them and got the picture quickly.
 Simply put, management was “old school”.
-Hierarchical, often detached from teams due to lack of proper middle management layer, formal business education and often on the borderline of unprofessionalism – especially from my point of view, from a perspective of a leading professionalism that I was blessed to witness, learn and adopt as a norm.
+Hierarchical, often detached from teams due to lack of proper middle management layer, formal business education, and often on the borderline of unprofessionalism – especially from my point of view, from a perspective of leading professionalism that I was blessed to witness, learn, and adopt as a norm.
 Most of them are just starting to realize that it takes more than a salary to motivate people.
 Or, in some cases, not realizing it and wondering why people are leaving the company.
-And that’s IT industry!
-Probably the most progressive and open-minded than majority of others!
-Let me just say here that this is not a case only in Serbia, but rather a worldwide syndrome (brought to you by outdated education system and human weakness for power/corruption).
+And that’s the IT industry!
+Probably the most progressive and open-minded than the majority of others!
+Let me just say here that this is not a case only in Serbia, but rather a worldwide syndrome (brought to you by an outdated education system and human weakness for power/corruption).

 What’s most bizarre of all is that software development is not (consciously) recognized as a creative process by top management, although I will even go as far as calling it art-like.
 What?
 Logic cannot be an art form!?
 Oh yeah?
 Just look around you with a romantic open-mindedness and see the connection in everything around us: see math as the language of nature and hear music as the language of energy.
 And then see it’s beauty with an artistic eye.
-Experience the API of universe and consume the waves around you.
+Experience the API of the universe and consume the waves around you.
 So why is it so hard to understand that energy at the workplace might just be your silver-bullet solution for success?

-As Alexander Kjerluf said at the pinnacle of presentation, “There is a popular belief that success will bring you happiness.”
+As Alexander Kjerluf said at the pinnacle of the presentation, “There is a popular belief that success will bring you happiness.”
 Not true.
 It’s the other way around.
 “Happiness will bring you success.” (not an actual, recorded quote.
 Editor’s limited liability – brought to you by human RAM limitations).
 I strongly believe in this, and sooner or later everyone will get it.
 The question is, do you as an employee have time to wait?
 Sorry, let me rephrase that.
 Do you as a human being have time to wait?

-Before you answer, do keep in mind what Hans Eilers has taught us right before the lunch break: “in today’s world, empowered by Moore’s law, what you think is a thing of tomorrow is actually a thing of today’s afternoon” (brought to you by progressive advancements by geeks like us).
+Before you answer, do keep in mind what Hans Eilers has taught us right before the lunch break: “In today’s world, empowered by Moore’s law, what you think is a thing of tomorrow is actually a thing of today’s afternoon” (brought to you by progressive advancements by geeks like us).
 Change is happening faster and faster, and a period of stagnation in personal and/or professional growth is becoming more and more expensive.
 And this is what being a geek is all about.
 Evolve.
 Adapt.
 Learn.
 Grow.
 And maybe one day… Lead!

 Keep on rockin’ in the free world.

 P.S.
-Special thanks to #Geekstone, Maja Bozic and her team for putting together this sunny day in December 🙂
+Special thanks to #Geekstone, Maja Bozic, and her team for putting together this sunny day in December 🙂